 The life of a college invariably centres around its buildings and its rooms and meeting places.

-The spiritual, social, academical, and physical life at King's is bound, in a greater extension of the students.
+The spiritual, social, academical, and physical life at King's is bound, in a greater extension of the students, in the Chapel, Haliburton Room, Library, Dining Room, and Gym.